KunaiCat/KunaiCat.github.io/memory-bank/progress.md

 - ✅ Modular component structure
 - ✅ CSS organization
 - ✅ Component templating
+- ✅ Basic Python-based template generation

 ## Current Status
-The website has been successfully refactored into a modular structure.
-We are now implementing a template-based site generation system using Python to enhance maintainability and prepare for future features like blog functionality.
+The website has been successfully refactored into a modular structure with a basic template-based site generation system.
+We are now enhancing the templating system to support component variants using dot notation, which will make the system more flexible and maintainable.

 ### Active Features
 - Social media links grid